 Storage Time Temperature

 Never 23°F or below

 (-5°C)

-Spikes of 30 min or less 32°F or below
+Spikes of 30 minutes or less 32°F or below

 (0°C)

-1-4 weeks 50°F or below
+1 to 4 weeks 50°F or below

 (10°C)

-Long-term storage 50-60°F
+Long-term storage 50 to 60°F

-(10-16°C)
+(10 to 16°C)

 Bottled and bulk wines change with time in ways that are greatly influenced by storage temperatures.
-Traditionally, wine is stored at cellar temperatures between 50 and 60°F (10-16°C) and our empirical expectations of a properly aged wine are based on this temperature range.
+Traditionally, wine is stored at (underground) cellar temperatures between 50 and 60°F (10 to16°C) and our empirical expectations of a properly aged wine are based on this temperature range.
 The hundreds of concurrent aging reactions that contribute to the aroma, flavor, structure, color and healthiness of a wine all precede at individual rates.
 They are exponentially and differently accelerated by elevated temperatures.

 Because of these multiple and unpredictable changes in the aging of the wine, temperatures higher than the ideal long-term storage range shown above are generally considered undesirable.
 While most commercial wines are stabilized against aesthetically objectionable instabilities such as protein hazes or crystal precipitates, there are no rapid or standardized tests to assure the sensory quality of a wine without actually tasting it.
 However, the subjective aroma and flavor qualities of a wine is the most important criteria that determine the value of the product that can range across multiple magnitudes (\$2 to \$5,000 per bottle).
-Both the high and the low temperature tolerances of a given wine depend on its original chemical composition, stabilization treatments at the winery, as well as its provenance and previous storage history.
-On the positive side, wines stored at the temperatures can age and improve with the development of "bottle bouquet" and the "softening" of harsh characters for a suppler "mouthfeel".
-This ability to develop and become more complex in the bottle has elevated wine from a mere beverage to a glorious and precious experience.
+Some winemaking techniques, referred to as thermovinification such as flash détente, involve deliberate short time/high temperature heating of must to ca. 180°F (82°C) followed by rapid cooling via vacuum expansion prior to fermentation, to achieve desirable aging effects before the grape juice is turned into wine.
+While this technique may incur objectionable aroma characteristics such as noticeable amounts of isoamyl acetate, they remain popular as they allow red wines to be released to market earlier.

+Wines

-WFLO Commodity Storage Manual
+GCCF Commodity Storage & Handling Manual